London Arts Programme 2019

 Imelda Dooley Hunter

-For each workshop programme, we will have an A4D trained volunteer to assist the facilitator, to observe and to obtain feedback for evaluation.
+For each workshop programme, we will have 1 or 2 A4D trained volunteers to assist the facilitator, to observe and to obtain feedback for evaluation

 will pay for one person with dementia and their companion to attend one London workshop.